ahmedmamdouh886/ecommerce-crud/README.md

 * Replace Type Code with Subclasses.
 * Replace Magic Number with Symbolic Constant.
 * SOLID principles.
+* OCP (especially in the product price discount handler).
 * Design by contract.
 * DRY (Don't Repeat Yourself)
 * YAGNI (You Aren't Gonna Need It).